telerik/winforms-docs/image-editor/features/effects.md

 # Blur

-Once you click the Blur button the sharpen dialog will appear and you will be able to apply the effect.
+Once you click the Blur button the blur dialog will appear and you will be able to apply the effect.

 ![](images/image-editor-effects003.png)